 Mental Health Services

 The college years are an exciting time for personal growth, but they can also bring academic, social, and financial pressures, which can create mood swings or affect students' mental health.
-The Student Health Center currently offers mental health therapy services, referrals to local organizations, brief screenings online, wellness workshops, and a variety of digital tools that students can explore on our website at any time.
+The Student Health Center offers in-person and telehealth therapy services, referrals to local organizations, brief screenings online, wellness workshops, and a variety of digital tools that students can explore on our website 24/7.

 Our personal therapy services support students in their academic success and personal development.
-Our services are personalized, confidential and do not transfer with academic records.
-We have a Licensed Marriage and Family Therapist (LMFT) and an Associate Marriage and Family Therapist (AMFT) that can provide up to six free therapy sessions per student each semester.
-Therapists also provide referrals for any mental health treatments that require long term or specialized care, such as: medication evaluation, drug and alcohol treatment, diagnostic testing, and treatment of serious mental health disorders or hospitalization.
+Our services are personalized, confidential, and do not transfer with academic records.
+We have a Licensed Clinical Psychologist, Licensed Marriage and Family Therapist (LMFT), and an Associate Marriage and Family Therapist (AMFT).
+Therapists also provide referrals for any mental health treatments that require long term or specialized care, such as: medication evaluation, drug and alcohol treatment, diagnostic testing, treatment of serious mental health disorders, and hospitalization.

 - Individual therapy